 1. Peace Hyde to executive produce Netflix’s first African reality series

 Award-winning media personality, Peace Hyde is set to executive produce Netflix’s first-ever African reality series titled “Young, Famous & African.”
-The head of digital media and partnerships for Forbes Africa revealed in an Instagram post that she is creator and executive producer of the unscripted Netflix original series set to debut soon on the streaming platform.
+The head of digital media and partnerships for Forbes Africa revealed in an Instagram post that she is the creator and executive producer of the unscripted Netflix original series set to debut soon on the streaming platform.

 The forthcoming series will feature some of Africa’s top talents from Nigeria, South Africa and Tanzania.
 A few of the featured stars include Nigerian actress Annie Macaulay Idibia and celebrity stylist Swanky J lookerry.
 Also included are Tanzania’s Zari Hassan and her ex, Diamond Platnumz, and South Africa’s Nadia Nakai, Khanyi Mbau, Andile Ncube, and Naked DJ.